 I’ve worked with museums and heritage organisations, sharing my expertise (e.g. Tate Modern, Shetland Amenity Trust, and Gawthorpe Textiles) and have also contributed to national and local BBC radio programmes on diverse topics such as the landscape of British knitting and the history of socks (e.g. BBC Radio 4 Woman’s Hour; BBC Radio 2 Drive Time; BBC Radio Scotland; BBC Radio Shetland; BBC Radio Lancashire).
 I’ve been an ambassador of Shetland Wool Week, my designs have featured on BBC television , and my website is archived by the British Library as part of its project to preserve national documentary heritage.

 My husband, Tom Barr, shares my love of the great Scottish outdoors, and is responsible for the beautiful photography you’ll find here.
 As well as taking pictures of my designs, Tom loves photographing the Scottish landscape and its people at work.
 He recently produced the much acclaimed book Shetland Oo which documents the work of wool in Shetland.
 You can browse Tom’s photography, and purchase prints of his work in his online gallery.

-Our friend, Melanie Patton, expertly test knits my designs, runs our customer service, and generally keeps everything shipshape here at KDD HQ.
+Our friend, Melanie Patton, expertly test knits my designs, manages our customer service, and generally keeps everything shipshape here at KDD HQ.
 If you need to contact us about anything, it is likely you’ll speak to Mel.